Do Golfers Use Pine Tar? (Everything To Know)

 Grip sprays are similarly permitted in rule 4.3b(5) of the Rules of Golf.

-As sprays abound, and a common product information topic is whether the spray is allowable by USGA rules.
+As sprays abound, a common product information topic is whether the spray is allowable by USGA rules.

 To be safe, look for products with explicit statements regarding legality on the golf course.